 In an increasingly competitive digital world, setting up a business and surviving is more difficult than ever before.
 There are thousands of elements to think about, yet everything seems to point towards keeping the customer happy enough to get them to buy.
 From there, you need to maintain that relationship to continue getting conversions.
 It sounds like a never-ending process, doesn’t it?
 If you want to stay ahead of the competition, it’s time to refine your SEO strategy to garner more conversions.
-There are several actions you can take to boost your conversion rate with minimal effort.
+There are several actions you can take to boost your conversion rate with little effort.

 What is a Website Conversion Rate?

 Before getting into how to boost conversion rates, let’s briefly touch on what a conversion rate is and why you need to consider it.
-A conversion rate is commonly used verbiage in marketing that describes the process a visitor goes through when becoming a customer, or “converting.”
+A conversion rate is commonly used verbiage in marketing that depicts the process a visitor goes through when becoming a customer, or “converting.”
 When you have a ratio of visitors remaining visitors versus visitors converting into customers, you get your conversion rate.

 Here are the steps to maximize your business potential this year and get more conversions than ever before: